+1. BAKHOLDIN, Denis Igorevich

-- 1. Bakholdin, Denis Igorevich, was born on 14 August 1981.
+Was born on 14 August 1981.
 A resident of the city of Moscow, in autumn 2014, he moved to Ukraine.
-An opposition activist, on many occasions he was charged with administrative offences for taking part in manifestations against the war with Ukraine and in support of political prisoners.
+An opposition activist, on many occasions he was charged with administrative 3. offences for taking part in manifestations against the war with Ukraine and in support of political prisoners.
 Mr Bakholdin was charged with committing a crime under Part Two of Act 282.2 ('Participation in the activities of an extremist organization') of the Russian Criminal Code for his alleged membership in the Ukrainian nationalist organization 'Right Sector' ('Pravy Sektor') during his stay in Ukraine.

-Mr Bakholdin has been held in custody since 9 March 2017. - 2.
-Balukh, Volodymyr Hryhorovych, was born on 8 February 1971.
+Mr Bakholdin has been held in custody since 9 March 2017.

+2. BALUKH, Volodymyr Hryhorovych

+Was born on 8 February 1971.
 A resident of the village of Serebryanka of Razdolnensky district of Crimea.
 He is a farmer and a pro-Ukrainian activist who kept the Ukrainian nationality after 2014 and refused to accept the Russian passport.
-He opposes the Russian annexation of Crimea and speaks in favour of the territorial integrity of Ukraine.
-He was sentenced to 3 years and 7 months in a general-regime penal colony and a fine of 10,000 roubles under Part One of Article 222 ('Illegal acquisition, transfer, sale, storage, transportation, or bearing of firearms, its basic parts, ammunition, explosives, and explosive devices').
-Later, the sentence was reduced to 3 years and 5 months of imprisonment in a penal settlement.
-On 29 August 2017, a new criminal case was opened against Vladimir Balukh for allegedly committing a crime envisaged under Part One of Article 318 ('Use of force against a representative of the authority') of the Russian Criminal Code; on 6 December 2017 these charges were dropped in favour of those under Part Two of Article 321 ('Disorganisation of the activities of a temporary detention facility') of the Russian Criminal Code.
-On these charges, on 5 July 2018, Mr Balukh was sentenced to 3 years of imprisonment; his combined sentence amounts to 5 years of imprisonment in a general-regime penal colony with a fine of 10,000 roubles.
-Mr. Balukh was held in custody from 8 December 2016 to 1 December 2017; afterwards he was placed under house arrest.
+He opposes the Russian annexation of Crimea and speaks in favour of the territorial in- 4. tegrity of Ukraine.
+He was sentenced to 4 years and 11 months in a general-regime penal colony and a fine of 10,000 roubles under Part One of Article 222 ('Illegal acquisition, transfer, sale, storage, transportation, or bearing of firearms, its basic parts, ammunition, explosives, and explosive devices') and Part Two of Article 321 ('Disorganisation of the activities of a temporary detention facility') of the Russian Criminal Code.
+Mr. Balukh was held in custody from 8 December

+2016 to 1 December 2017; afterwards he was placed under house arrest.

 On 16 January 2018, he was taken in custody again.